-Absent compelling circumstances, a request for an extension or adjournment must be made at least 48 hours (i.e., two business days) prior to the deadline or scheduled appearance, although a request for an adjournment of a sentencing shall be made at least 72 hours (i.e., three business days) prior to the scheduled proceeding.
+Absent compelling circumstances, a request for an extension or adjournment must be made at least 48 hours (i.e., two business days) prior to the deadline or scheduled appearance.
 Requests for extensions will ordinarily be denied if made after the expiration of the original deadlines.

 - F. Docketing of Letters.
-Absent a request to file a letter under seal, the parties should assume that any substantive letter received by the Court that is not filed on ECF will be docketed by the Court. - G. Hand Deliveries.
-Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 500 Pearl Street, New York, NY 10007 and may not be brought directly to Chambers, except by representatives of the United States Attorney's Office or the Federal Defenders of New York.
-Hand deliveries are continuously retrieved from the Worth Street entrance by Courthouse mail staff and then forwarded to Chambers.
+Absent a request to file a letter under seal, the parties should assume that any substantive letter received by the Court, whether by regular mail, hand delivery, or e-mail, that is not filed on ECF will be docketed by the Court. - G. Hand Deliveries.
+Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 500 Pearl Street, New York, NY 10007, and may not be brought directly to Chambers, except by representatives of the United States Attorney's Office or the Federal Defenders of New York.
+Hand deliveries are continuously retrieved from the Worth Street entrance by Courthouse mail staff.
 If the hand-delivered letter is urgent and requires the Court's immediate attention, the party should ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately.